seqcode/miniMDS/README.md

 ###### Specifying chromosomes

-By default, minimds_inter.py uses all human chromosomes other than Y. You can specify chromosomes (in order) using the option -c.
+By default, minimds_inter.py uses all human chromosomes other than Y. You can specify any number of chromosomes (in order) using the option -c.

-To perform interchromosomal analysis on chromosomes 1 and 8:
+To perform interchromosomal analysis on chromosomes 1 and 2:

-``python minimds_inter.py -c 1 8 data/GM12878_combined_interchromosomal data/GM12878_combined_intrachromosomal 1000000 10000``
+``python minimds_inter.py -c 1 -c 2 data/GM12878_combined 1000000 10000``

-Note: it is often necessary to use this option if you are using a non-human genome to avoid searching for chromosomes that don't exist.
+You can specify a different number of autosomes using -C. To perform interchromosomal analysis on all yeast autosomes:

+``python minimds_inter.py -C 16 my_yeast_dir 100000 10000``

 ### Plotting